juno-v/gatsby/README.md

   in your terminal run `gatsby develop`
   ```
 # Open the source code and start editing
-    Your site is now running at `http://localhost:8000`!
+Your site is now running at http://localhost:8000<br/>

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._
+- Note: You'll also see a second link: http://localhost:8000/___graphql
+  - (*This is a tool you can use to experiment with querying your data.
+  <br/> Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)*)

 # Completed features listed below
 - Able to switch between navigation tabs seamlessly